 If you think quality over quantity in your job search, you’ll be more likely to get a call back because you’ll be putting effort into the resumes you send out.

+Writing a cover letter will give you an edge if done correctly.
 Make sure the opening paragraph is catchy and explain why you love their company and you’re excited to work for them.
 Don’t use overly formal language and use the cover letter as a chance to show off your unique personality.

-Lastly, keep the cover letter content to a few paragraphs with some key bullets and always one page.
+Keep the cover letter content to a few paragraphs with some key bullets and always one page.
 Also, always find the correct decision-maker to address the cover letter to – and never address the letter to “Whom it May Concern.”

 Getting past an ATS is vital for landing a job.
 But remember: Connecting with the right people who can offer you the job is the goal.